populse/populse_mia/docs/source/documentation/pipeline_manager.rst

    :name: iter_allTagsUsed2

 |

-- Go to the Pipeline Manager and check the "Iterate pipeline" check box to activate the iteration table.

 - Select which tag to iterate the pipeline on by clicking on the "Select" push button and select the "PatientName" tag.
 The push button then takes the name of the chosen tag (here PatientName).